-- an outline consortium budget for 2018/19 with indicative12 figures for 2019/20, 2020/21 and 2021/22, which consolidates the joint activity proposed in your application and shows clearly how much National Portfolio investment each organisation would receive - 6. each consortium partner's financial statements for their previous financial year, prepared to the relevant legal standard for an organisation of its size and legal status
+- 5. an outline consortium budget for 2018/19, 2019/20, 2020/21 and 2021/22, which consolidates the joint activity proposed in your application and shows clearly how much National Portfolio investment each organisation would receive - 6. each consortium partner's financial statements for their previous financial year, prepared to the relevant legal standard for an organisation of its size and legal status